python/cpython/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_ChainExceptions(PyObject *exc, PyObject *val, PyObject *tb)

    Set the provided exception as the cause for the current exception.
-If there is no exception currently set (:c:func:`PyErr_Occurred` returns ``0``) this function behaves as like :c:func:`PyErr_Restore`, but if an exception is already set, set the context associated with it.
+If there is no exception currently set (:c:func:`PyErr_Occurred` returns ``0``) this function behaves as like :c:func:`PyErr_Restore`, but if an exception is already set, set the provided exception as the context (accessible from Python through the :attr:`__context__` attribute of the exception) of the one that is currently set.

    The exception type should be a class.
 Do not pass an invalid exception type or value.
 This function steals a reference to each of its arguments in the same fashion as :c:func:`PyErr_Restore` does.

    .. warning::

       The caller is responsible for ensuring that this call won't create any cycles in the exception context chain.

    See :ref:`tut-exception-chaining` for more information regarding the semantics of exception chaining.

    Example usage: